Girgias/php-rfcs/container-offset-behaviour.md

 We consider there to exist thirteen (13) different types of containers:

 - null
 - false
 - true
 - integers
 - floating point numbers
 - resources
 - strings
 - arrays
 - Userland objects that do *not* implement ``ArrayAccess``
 - Userland objects that implement `ArrayAccess`
 - Internal objects that implement none of the following object handlers: ``read_dimension``, ``write_dimension``, ``has_dimension``, and ``unset_dimension``
 - Internal objects that implement at least one, but not all the following object handlers: `read_dimension`, `write_dimension`, `has_dimension`, or `unset_dimension`
 - Internal objects that implement all the following object handlers: `read_dimension`, `write_dimension`, `has_dimension`, and `unset_dimension`
 - ``ArrayObject`` as its behaviour is rather peculiar

 Finally, we consider there to exist the standard eight (8) built-in types in PHP for offsets, namely:

 - null
 - booleans
 - integers
 - floating point numbers
 - resources
 - strings
 - arrays
 - objects

-Note: the behaviour of integer strings used as offsets for arrays being automatically converted to `int` is out of scope of this RFC.
+Note: the behaviour of integer strings used as offsets for arrays being automatically converted to `int` is out of scope for this RFC.

 ## Current behaviour